 Suspension of Progression and Awards and Module Registration – Taught Students

 14. Taught students must meet all obligations to the University by a date five working days in advance of the meeting of the relevant Programme Board.
-Failure to meet this deadline will result in the following action;
+Failure to meet this deadline will result in the following action:

-i. if the decision of the board is that the student would otherwise receive an award, no award will be made until all obligations have been met.
+i. if the decision of the board is that the student would otherwise receive an award, no award will be made until all obligations have been met;

-ii. if the decision of the board is that the student would otherwise be permitted to progress to the next Part of their programme, progression will not be permitted until all obligations have been met, save that the Academic Registrar may set a maximum outstanding obligations level each academic year below which progression may be permitted for all students.
+ii. if the decision of the board is that the student would otherwise be permitted to progress to the next Part of their programme, progression will not be permitted until all obligations have been met, save that the Academic Registrar may set a maximum outstanding obligations level each academic year below which progression may be permitted for all students;

-iii. if the decision of the board is that the student has failed and has outstanding reassessment rights, the student shall be permitted to exercise these rights, but without attendance only.
+iii. if the decision of the board is that the student has failed and has outstanding reassessment rights, the student shall be permitted to exercise these rights, but without attendance only;

 iv. if the decision of the board is that the student's studies should be terminated, the student shall be classified as a permanent leaver in debt to the University.